confidential-computing/governance/TAC/Meetings/2023/2023-09-07/CCC_TAC_Minutes_2023-09-07.md

 * The response is due on October 9, 2023.
 * RFI response will be sent to the board a week prior to the due date to review.
 * Working doc: https://docs.google.com/document/d/1hEZZfsmMtBpOYkCpRTMNYFbY9_qEYK_VxMRlXhQxfEU/edit#heading=h.3pkkmtscvc8q
+* TAC contributors are encouraged to get bulleted concepts into the google doc immediately.
+MB will be creating a first draft imminently and it will be easier to incorporate concepts at the outset rather than through revisions.

 Next meeting September 21, 2023